isindicic/ActiveRecordInspector/README.md

 # ActiveRecordInspector
-Search directory which contain class libraries or single class library for classes that contain ActiveRecord based classes and list them in tree or list form.
-Get each class description in form suitable for quick review or documentation making.
+Search directory which contain class libraries or single class library for classes that contain [ActiveRecord](http://www.castleproject.org/projects/activerecord/) based classes and list them in tree or list form.
+Get each class description in form suitable for quick review or documentation making (copy/paste to MS Word is supported).

-To succesfully compile solution you'll need Visual Studio 2010 (or compatible) and Castle.ActiveRecord.dll that must be placed into libs directory.

-Once succesfully compiled, execute ActiveRecordInspector.exe with path or filename as command line argument or just execute ActiveRecordInspector.exe and then select path or filename from menu.
-We assume that path is a directory with libraries that contain ActiveRecord classes and filename is a single library which contain ActiveRecord classes.

-However you select what to inspect, once you select a valid path or filename, inspection of class libraries will start.
+To use it, execute ActiveRecordInspector.exe with path or filename as command line argument or just execute ActiveRecordInspector.exe and then select path or filename using options from application menu.
+We assume that path is a directory with one or more class libraries that contain ActiveRecord classes and filename is a single library which contain ActiveRecord classes.
+Whatever you select to inspect, once you select a valid path or filename, inspection of class libraries will start.
 Once finished, result will be immediately visible in user interface and errors (if any) will be visible from menu.

+If you want to successfully compile solution you'll need Visual Studio 2010 (or compatible) and Castle.ActiveRecord.dll that must be placed into libs directory.
 Solution targets .NET 4.0 and application require such framework version.
 However, application can inspect libraries that target lower version of framework without any problems.